How To Play Golf: A Step by Step Guide For Beginners

 The second thing to look for is the measure of flex on the shaft of the club.
 Clubs typically offer a ladies, senior, regular, stiff and extra stiff shaft.
 Ask the professional for help determining which shaft is correct for you.

 You may also want to shop for new clothing, as specifically designed golf clothing will reduce sweat and be more comfortable.
-Particularly golf shoes will be a must have as a game of golf comes with a few hours spent walking.
+Particularly golf shoes will be a must have as a game of golf comes with a few hours spent walking as well as golf gloves for sweaty hands.

 Most amateurs I know, never stick to this rule and when buying used clubs, you can bet that the previous owner didn’t either.
 So when you find the right club, immediately get them re-gripped by a professional.